You know that next job of yours? Yes, that’s right, the really amazing one with the brilliant coworkers and cool boss—that one.

 Not one employee at your future new company is named “To Whom it May Concern,” so knock that off.
 You’ve got to find a real person to whom you can direct this thing.

 This seems so hard or overwhelming, but it’s often easier than you may think.
 Just mosey over to LinkedIn and do a People search using the company’s name as your search term.
 Scroll through the people working at that company until you find someone who appears to be the hiring manager.
 If you can’t find a logical manager, try locating an internal recruiter, the head of staffing or, in smaller companies, the head of HR.
 Address your masterpiece to that person.
 Your effort will be noted and appreciated.

 And a last, critical factor when it comes to delivering a great cover letter: Be you.
 Honest, genuine writing always goes much, much further than sticking to every dumb rule you’ve ever read in stale, outdated career guides and college textbooks.

 Rules can be bent.
-In fact, if you truly want that amazing job with the brilliant co-workers, cool boss, and fresh, free snacks?
+In fact, if you truly want that amazing job with the brilliant coworkers and cool boss?
 They should be.